Raise your hand if you love stepping on the scale first thing in the morning, every morning!

 • Are you an athlete who requires weigh-ins (e.g., weightlifting, wrestling, or strength competitions)?

-If you have a specific event coming up that requires you to compete in a certain weight class, it often requires more emphasis on the scale.
+If you have a specific event coming up that requires you to compete in a certain weight class, you often need to put more emphasis on the scale.
 The scale becomes much more important when you HAVE to be an exact weight on a particular day.
 You need to take the data a bit more seriously and might need to adjust your nutrition and lifestyle plan if you aren’t seeing the results you want.

 • Do you need to maintain or put on weight?

-If this is the case for you, paying closer attention to what the data on the scale is showing you could be important to ensure you are trending in the right direction.
+If this is the case for you, paying closer attention to what the data on the scale shows you could be important to ensure you are trending in the right direction.
 An example could be a woman working on getting her menstrual cycle back.
-Part of your approach may require an emphasis to maintain or even gain weight.
+Part of your approach may require an emphasis on maintaining or gaining weight.

 • Are you trying to get stronger?